Writing Science Glossary

 Flow State

-A mental state of complete absorption in an activity, characterized by energized focus, full involvement, and enjoyment.
-In writing, flow often produces the most productive and satisfying sessions.
+A mental state of deep focus in an activity, marked by energy and enjoyment.
+In writing, flow state often leads to our most productive and satisfying sessions.

 K